zhehaowang/zhehao.me/book-notes/random-walk-down-wall-street/readme.md

 # A final word

 Broad diversification, annual rebalancing, using index funds, and staying the course.
 The first decade of 2000 was a trying time where US total stock market funds lost money.
-But follow the simple rules and timeless lessons epoused in this bookm are you likely to do just fine even during the toughest of times.
+But follow the simple rules and timeless lessons espoused in this book you are likely to do just fine even during the toughest of times.

 # Appendix: derivatives